SlickJava/tomato/README.md

 Around a few weeks into development, Tomato was in an excellent state as it skipped around the latest anticheat with ease.
 Through posting snippets of hollywood-style hacks on my channel I caught the attention of a few prominent people in the community - one of whom was RippedGaming.
 I decided to send a relatively reliable copy of Tomato to him as a sort of pre-alpha trial.
 With my permission, he gave Tomato away to two of his friends, one of which (called MissCartoon) decided to leak the client online.

 As a result I asked Ripped to do a full online public release of the current version in order to prevent the leaker from gaining any credit - and voila!
-Tomato went viral and became one of the most used clients of 2016, helped with the fact it was shared extensively on Youtube on many videos with over ~100,000 views.
+Tomato went viral and became one of the most used clients of 2016, helped with the fact it was shared extensively on Youtube on many videos with over ~100,000 views, with a combined total of around 2,500,000 total views today.

 [Old Youtube Channel](https://www.youtube.com/channel/UC2Hb-pF_xXbh-pH97E2erJA) (remember I was 13 so expect a substantial amount of cringe)
 ## How does it work?